 It is important to choose a pediatric provider for your baby that is supportive of breastfeeding.
 When choosing a provider for your baby research if they have a lactation consultant on staff.
 There are many support groups geared toward breastfeeding mothers including La Leche League, WIC, Baby Cafes, and Moms Morning Out at The Care Connection.

 Know who to direct your questions to before you have them.
 This can include a hospital lactation consultant, a pediatrician, or an outpatient lactation consultant.
 Do not hesitate to ask questions.
 Most of these professionals chose their careers to help moms just like you!

 Don’t wait too long to offer a bottle

 As mentioned above it is recommended to exclusively have your baby at the breast for at least the first 3-4 weeks.
 If you will be going back to work or will need to be away from home from time to time start offering a bottle weekly around 3-4 weeks.
-If you have questions and concerns about returning to work, offering a bottle, or pumping consider taking our Return to Work Pump for Success class here at The Care Connection.
+If you have questions and concerns about returning to work, offering a bottle, or pumping consider taking our Breastfeeding Beyond the Newborn Period (Part 2) Class here at The Care Connection.

 Each mom is unique, and each mom has a different experience with breastfeeding.
 Do not get discouraged if your breastfeeding journey does not look like other moms.

 If you have questions or concerns, please please call us at 716-725-6370 speak with a board-certified lactation consultant.